Ecometrikx/Ecometrikx.github.io/README.md

 This repository contains the source code for my Data Analyst portfolio website.
 Here, I showcase my projects, data analyses, and visualizations to demonstrate my skills in data analysis.

-Contents
+Contents:

-HTML, CSS, and JS: Frontend code for the website
+1. HTML, CSS, and JS: Frontend code for the website
-Assets: Images and other resources
+2. Assets: Images and other resources